-PS325SP Sensation and Perception (3) (SPS)
+PS325SP Sensation and Perception (3) (Online)

 A survey of the current scientific models, concepts, and integrative theories that encompass the field of human sensory and perceptual studies, with a special emphasis on the neurological and cognitive features of vision.
 Prerequisite: PS105.
-School of Professional Studies.
+Online Course.
 Offered as needed.